apache/jackrabbit-site/src/site/markdown/creating-releases.md

 Appendix B: Maven settings
 --------------------------
 You need to change the `~/.m2/settings.xml` file as follows.
 PGP key id: this is the second part of your key in the KEYS file.
 For example, this is "F07CA77B" if the first line of your key in the KEYS file is "pub 4096R/F07CA77B 2014-07-31".
 In case you are not comfortable to keep passwords and key passphrases in human readable files, you can add them just before doing the release, and remove them just after the release.
 Instead of using the "gpg.passphrase" tag, you can try using `<gpg.executable>gpg2</gpg.executable>` (this should prompt you for the passphrase).
-For the server svn passwords, you could use the [Maven password encryption](http://maven.apache.org/guides/mini/guide-encryption.html).
+For the ASF Maven repository passwords, you could use the [Maven password encryption](http://maven.apache.org/guides/mini/guide-encryption.html).

     <settings>
       <profiles>